AriFordsham/GHCWiki/commentary/compiler/deriving-strategies.md

 > (b) If deriving `Functor`, `Foldable`, or `Enum` for a newtype, the datatype can be successfully used with `GeneralizedNewtypeDeriving`, and `-XGeneralizedNewtypeDeriving` has been enabled, use the `GeneralizedNewtypeDeriving` strategy.

 >
-> (c) Otherwise, if deriving a class which supports bespoke instances, and the corresponding language extension is enabled (if necessary), use the bespoke strategy.
+> (c) Otherwise, if deriving a stock class and the corresponding language extension is enabled (if necessary), use the stock strategy.
 If the language extension is not enabled, throw an error.

-1. If not deriving a class which supports bespoke instances:
+1. If not deriving a stock class:

 >
 > (a) If deriving an instance for a newtype and both `-XGeneralizedNewtypeDeriving` and `-XDeriveAnyClass` are enabled, default to `DeriveAnyClass`, but emit a warning stating the ambiguity.